-- "BOTTOM- UP". - Cases of "upward reference", consisting in the drafting of internal rules that only acquire their full meaning by having recourse to international law. - May have a purely interpretative dimension, as is the case when the rule of domestic law states that its interpretation must be made in accordance with the relevant rules of international law. - > can also have a material or substantive dimension, which occurs when the domestic rule refers to an international rule to determine its own content (this is what the doctrine calls "referral by reference").
+- BOTTOM- UP". - Cases of "upward reference", consisting in the drafting of internal rules that only acquire their full meaning by having recourse to international law. - May have a purely interpretative dimension, as is the case when the rule of national law states that its interpretation must be made in accordance with the relevant rules of international law. - can also have a material or substantive dimension, which occurs when the national rule refers to an international rule to determine its own content (this is what the doctrine calls "referral by reference").

-THE INTEGRATION OF INTERNATIONAL LAW INTO NATIONAL LAW: REFERENCE TO THE SPANISH CASE
+INTEGRATION OF INTERNATIONAL LAW INTO NATIONAL LAW SYSTEMS

-- A. General considerations
+A. General considerations

-- B. Doctrinal approach

-- C. Spanish case:

-- C.1.
-Previous considerations

-- C.2.
-Reception of General International Law.

-- C.3.
-Reception of Conventional International Law.

-- C.4.
-Reception of Resolutions of International Organizations.
+- B. Doctrinal approach - C. Spanish case: - C.1.
+Previous considerations - C.2.
+Reception of general international law - C.3.
+Reception of conventional international law - C.4.
+Reception of resolutions of international organizations